PeterdeWolff/dok7-website/README.md

 This project was developed using the [Cloud9 IDE](https://c9.io), committed to git and pushed to GitHub using the built in function within cloud9.

+The repository can be found using the link : (https://github.com/PeterdeWolff/dok7-website)

-The site can be visited using the link:(https://github.com/PeterdeWolff/dok7-website)
+The site can be visited using the link:(https://peterdewolff.github.io/dok7-website/)

 At this moment the shop is not hosted at other platforms.